 If the dismissal is for certain reasons, called Automatically Unfair, no service period is required to claim.
 In other cases, since 2012, you need to have two years continuous service.

 Compensation for unfair dismissal is capped if you go to tribunal.
-You cannot be awarded more than £78, 962 (from April 2016).
+You cannot normally be awarded more than £80,541 (from April 2017).
 If you earn more than this, you need to take advice and consider making your claim in a civil court, not a tribunal.
 Since 2013, you will not be awarded more than one years pay for unfair dismissal.

 You are also entitled to a basic award, in addition to the above.
-This is based on your age and length of service and is subject to a weekly salary cap of £479 (2016).
+This is based on your age and length of service and is subject to a weekly salary cap of £489 (2017) and again subject to a maximum amount, currently £14,670.

 Note though that the average award is well below this figure.